ozten/browserid/docs/PRODUCTION.md

 * *verifier* - handles verification of assertions.

-* *proxy* - handles requests to third-party domains to check their BrowserID support.
+* *Squid proxy* - handles requests to third-party domains to check their BrowserID support (Note: not bin/proxy which is a development simulation of Squid).

 This process separation lets us scale optimally, by giving each function the ability to scale independently of the others.
 More importantly, it lets us do privilege separation: